cjstreet/Credit_Risk_Analysis/README.md

 </table>
 </div>

-The credit card data set from LendingTree has the following unbalanced target values:
+The credit card data set from LendingClub has the following unbalanced target values:

 **low_risk**     68470 : 1
 **high_risk**      347 : 0

 With each learning model, the resampled dataset was used to train the model, make predictions, and evaluate the model's performance.
-In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

 ## Summary: